lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ### Pre-conference excursion to Cabo Ortegal

+> **Price with shared room accommodation**: 350€
+> **Price with single room accommodation**: 400€
-> Available next week!
+>
+> Registration fees include VAT.
+Please note that the excursion fees include transport to the Geopark, lunch, dinner and hotel accommodation with breakfast.

 The pre-conference excursion is limited to 80 participants.
-We will operate a first-come, first-served policy.
-Please note that excursion fees include transport to the Geopark, lunch, dinner and accommodation. <mark>Please note that you may make your pre-reservation during the congress registration.</mark>
+We will operate a first-come, first-served policy. <mark>Please note that you may make your pre-reservation during the congress registration.</mark>

 ### Cancellation policy